SebSkap/ByteArrayDiffApi/README.md

 6. Import Postman integration test collection by using File - Import... and selecting "DescartesDiffApiTest.postman_collection.json" file from root project folder

-7. Go to Collections, select DescartesDiffApiTest and press "Run" in the upper right corner to execute test steps
+7. Go to Collections, select DescartesDiffApiTest and press "Run" in the upper right corner to execute integration test steps